leon-to/searchengine/README.md

-GROUP #: 25
-MEMBER:  Khoi   Edward
+Team Member:  Khoi & Edward

-# Instruction for TA to test
+# Instruction for Testing (it may be outdated)
 frontend:
     -set up bottle web framework (see lab 1 doc)
     -in frontend folder, run "python lab1_frontend.py"